Introduction Newborn Care of The Baby at Time of Birth Nursing Care Responsibilities New born baby generally required immediate care after birth

-Newborn care are provided during this neonatal Period to improve the child’s Chance of Survival and to lay the foundation for Healthy life
+Newborn care is provided neonatal Period to improve the child’s Chance of Survival and to lay the foundation for a healthy life

 Newborn care Nursing Responsibilities